 I knew this week would be the hardest week physically of the entire challenge and it was.
-To motivate myself to start the painting, I tell myself to just think that in a couple of hours this will be over and the room will be painted!
+To motivate myself to start the painting, I tell myself to just think that in a couple of hours the room will be painted!

-I wanted to paint the top of the desk while we had the shelter set up even though I know that I will have to touch up the painted desk after I change the legs.
+I wanted to paint the top of the desk while we had the shelter set up.

-I plan to purchase new hardware for the furniture.
+The plan is to purchase new hardware for the furniture.

 Office Chair Makeover with Fur for Under $5